dwallet-labs/dwallet-network/README_YUVAL.md

 To run a local Ethereum network, follow the instructions in the [Ethereum Light Client documentation](https://github.com/dwallet-labs/light-client-test/blob/main/private-ethereum-network-guid.md) made by our beloved Shay Malichi.

-Before you start the local dWallet network, you should deploy the smart contract to the Ethereum network.
+> **Note 1:** Make sure that the smart contract is deployed to the Ethereum network, before starting the local dWallet network.

-More information about this process can be found in [this section of the document](#Deploy-and-Interact-with-the-Contract).
+> More information about this process can be found in [this section of the document](#Deploy-and-Interact-with-the-Contract).

+> **Note 2:** Before starting the local eth, you need to modify the `eth-pos-devnet/docker-compose.yml` file to use stable versions for `beacon-chain` and `validator`, and add the light-client flag.
+> Earlier versions of the image do not have support in light client protocol.
+> ```dockerfile
+> #From:
+>   beacon-chain: # or validator
+>      image: "gcr.io/prysmaticlabs/prysm/beacon-chain:v4.1.1"
+> #To:
+>   beacon-chain: # or validator
+>      image: "gcr.io/prysmaticlabs/prysm/beacon-chain:stable"
+>      command:
+>       - --enable-lightclient
+> ```

 ### Get Ethereum Network Configuration

-For the light to work properly with the local ethereum network, you need to provide the chain ID, genesis time, genesis validators root, and a beacon checkpoint.
+For the light client to work properly with the local ethereum network, you need to provide the chain ID, genesis time, genesis validators root, and a beacon checkpoint.
 You can get the chain ID from the network's execution layer genesis configuration file.
 To get the genesis time and genesis validators root, you need to run the following command: